OSGeo/OSGeoLive-doc/en/quickstart/52nWSS_quickstart.rst

 #.
 Authenticate as `livedvd`/`livedvd` to get access with full permissions or authenticate as `guest`/`guest` to access the service under limited permissions (only `tasmania` layer will be available)

+..
+TBD: Cameron Review Comment
+  Image below shows a username of "alice".
+It should be "livedvd".
+  Please remove this comment once the image has been updated.

    .. image:: ../../images/screenshots/800x600/52nWSS_authorization_required.png
      :scale: 70 %

 .. note::
-  If you'd like to request the capabilites with a different user account you have to restart the browser in order to invalidate current user cached credentials
+  If you'd like to request the capabilities with a different user account you have to restart the browser in order to invalidate current user cached credentials

+..
+TBD: Cameron Review Comment
+  I think we need 2 images here to show the different access you get based upon the 2 different user privileges.
+  I suspect these would be best shown by using 2 clients with different privileges accessing the same WMS.
+QGIS is the usual client used for these demos, but you can use Udig if you prefer.

 To further test the protected service, load http://localhost:8080/wss/service/geoserver_localhost/httpauth as WMS into any desktop mapping client that supports HTTP
 Basic Authentication, e.g. :doc:`uDig <../overview/udig_overview>`, and use it as you would with any other WMS.